-I would like to thank you and the members of your regional group for replying to my letter from the 24 July 2018.
-We appreciate that August can be a difficult month to contact your Member States and we are grateful for the efforts made by national administrations.
-However, I am sure you will agree that with the implementation of the landing obligation ahead of us, this is an exceptional year for drafting the discard plans and delegated acts.
+I would like to thank you and the members of your regional group for replying to my letter from the 16 August 2018.
+We appreciate the constructive cooperation and the great efforts made by all relevant national administrations under your coordination to try to speed up the finalisation of the discard plans.

-Whilst we appreciate the work done so far by the regional groups, we consider that some of the new exemptions that have now been proposed in response to our previous communication deserve being subject to STEFC's scrutiny.
-In particular we note several new "single stock de minimis" exemptions that have been proposed in place of "combined de minimis" exemptions.
-Whilst several of these new exemptions have been provided with additional information, there will not be sufficient time for them to be analysed by the STECF ahead of the Expert Working Group in September.
+Whilst we appreciate the work done so far by the regional groups, we remain convinced that some of the new exemptions that have now been proposed in response to our previous communication deserve being subject to STEFC's scrutiny.
+We refer in particular to the "single stock de minimis" exemptions that have been proposed in place of the "combined de minimis" exemptions.
+Whilst several of these new exemptions requests have been accompanied by additional information, there will not be sufficient time for them to be analysed by the STECF ahead of the Expert Working Group in September.
+We understand that this situation and in particular the risk of not finalising this work before 1 January 2019 might create serious difficulties in the final efforts to implement the landing obligation.